programmerraja/MyBlog/content/post/2024/Code Against the Clock  How I Cut Our Marketing Team’s Daily Chores with Automation.md

-+++
+---
-title = 'Code Against the Clock: How I Cut Our Marketing Team’s Daily Chores with Automation' date = 2024-08-28T07:02:01.011+05:30 draft = true tags =['code aganist the clock']
+title: "Code Against the Clock:  How I Cut Our Marketing Team’s Daily Chores with Automation"
-+++
+date: 2024-08-28T07:02:01.011+05:30
+draft: false
+tags:
+  - code_against_clock
+  - web_scraping
+---

-Welcome back to **"Code Against the Clock!"** – the blog series where I transform mundane tasks into streamlined, time-saving marvels.
+Welcome back to **": Code Against the Clock :!"** – the blog series where I transform mundane tasks into streamlined, time-saving marvels.
 Today, I’m excited to share a project where I turned a repetitive, manual chore into an automated powerhouse.
 Ready to see how you can save time and add a touch of excitement to your workflow?
 Let’s dive in!

 ## The Backstory